A quick visual guide to learn the difference between them, in plain English.

 PNG: when in doubt, use PNG (most of the time)

-PNG is versatile and can be used for your photos, logos, drawings, memes…pretty much everything.
+PNGs are versatile and can be used for your photos, logos, drawings, memes…pretty much everything.
 It preserves image details better than a JPG.
 On the other side, it also generates bigger files (in general) so think twice before you export all those travel pictures in PNG for that web gallery you have.
 Other superpowers of PNG include its transparency support and good flat color rendering.
 If you need your company logo to have a transparent background so you can place it on an image, PNG is the way to go.
 As it is almost safe to say when you are not sure which format to use, use PNG, do watch out for the potential bigger file size!

 Good for